We are committed to

 You will enhance your leadership skills in addition to learning more about our local issues, how the community works and how things get done.
 Leadership can make a significant contribution to the local area.

 The Gila Valley Leadership program is a 10-month program and is organized around monthly "issue days" during which leadership class members will hear presentations and tour local facilities relating to each issue.
 Monthly topics include education, healthcare, agriculture, mining, state and local government to mention a few.
-The expected class size will be about 15 individuals and the tuition cost is $375.00 which covers all meals, supplies, travel, and a polo shirt.
+The expected class size will be about 15 individuals and the tuition cost is $375.00 which covers all meals, supplies, travel, and class shirt.

 For questions, contact the Chamber at 928-428-2511 or email the staff @ email@example.com.